dhwanish-3/OS-Lab-Notes/Stage 7/XEXE Format/XEXE File Format.md

 **NOTE** : data and stack must be in the same memory area and must be managed by the compiler/app program (means program must contain code to initialize stack pointer).
 Data size field is ignored.

 **Runtime Library**
-- library flag is set to 1 i the XEXE file
+- library flag is set to 1 in the XEXE file
-- if the flag not sset then neither memory is allocated nor the library linked to the address space of the process by the eXpOS loader at execution time
+- if the flag not set then neither memory is allocated nor the library linked to the address space of the process by the eXpOS loader at execution time

 ### Low Level System Call Interface
-#### Synstem Calls
+#### System Calls
 For an application program, 2 stages of executing  a sys call:
 1. Before the System call
-- calling application must set up the arguments nthe user stack
+- calling application must set up the arguments nth user stack
 2. After the system call
 - return value of the system call must be extracted from stack